Palm Springs Weekend: Shooting

 The best thing about the film was that it was being made in Palm Springs.
 And I was there to drink and get laid.
 I remember that a friend of mine and I started at opposite ends of town.
 Halfway through the movie, we crossed paths.
 I got everything he got going in his direction, and he got everything I got coming in mine.
 I mean, the picture was tame compared to the reality.

 Connie Stevens later said "By far, that film was one of the most fun times of my life."

-The two resorts seen in the film are the Irwin Schuman-designed Riviera Hotel (now a Margaritaville Resort) on North Indian Canyon Drive; and the Desert Palms Inn – seen onscreen as "Las Casa Yates" – on Jones Road in Cathedral City.
+The two resorts seen in the film are the Riviera Hotel on North Indian Canyon Drive; and the Desert Palms Inn – seen onscreen as "Las Casa Yates" – on Jones Road in Cathedral City.
 The two hotels served as location for much of the film, both the actual locations and their soundstage replicas.
 Set design was by George Hopkins.

 The car that Eric Dean drives is a silver 1963 Ford Thunderbird, while Doug Fortune's car is shown as a red 1957 Mercury Montclair.
 When Fortune's car is wrecked, however, he is pulled from a red 1954 Mercury Monterey.

 Cora Dixon's dialogue regarding Easter vacation ("I don't know how your father is going to stand all those teenagers – and the income tax deadline – all in the same week") appears to indicate that the film's setting is specifically April 1963, when Easter Sunday fell on April 14, the day before Tax Day.